zedlopez/ifm/The Recipe Book.md

 [Vouvray] demonstrates.

 A common challenge arises when two objects have names that overlap or are related, and we wish Inform to choose sensibly between them: for instance, a cigarette vs. a cigarette case.
-If a word should apply to something only as part of a phrase (e.g., "cigarette" alone should never refer to the cigarette case) we can manage the situation as follows:
+If a word should apply to something only as part of a phrase (e.g., ``CIGARETTE`` alone should never refer to the cigarette case) we can manage the situation as follows:

 	The case is a closed openable container.
 The printed name is "cigarette case".
 Understand "cigarette case" as the case.

-Because "cigarette" here appears only as part of the phrase "cigarette case", it will be understood only in that context; the conflict with the bare cigarette will not arise.
+Because ``CIGARETTE`` here appears only as part of the phrase ``CIGARETTE CASE``, it will be understood only in that context; the conflict with the bare cigarette will not arise.

 As a variant, we may want one object only to take precedence over another in naming.
-If we wanted the player to be allowed to refer casually to the cigarette case as "cigarette" when (and only when) the cigarette itself is not in view, we could add
+If we wanted the player to be allowed to refer casually to the cigarette case as ``CIGARETTE`` when (and only when) the cigarette itself is not in view, we could add

 	Understand "cigarette" as the case when the cigarette is not visible.

 Tricks which consider the visibility of other objects can be bad for performance if used widely; but for adding finesse to the treatment of a few items, they work very well.

 (There may still arise cases where the player uses a name which can legitimately refer to two different things in view.
-To deal with this situation, we may want the Does the player mean... rules, explained in the chapter on [Understanding]; and to change the way the story asks for clarification, see the two activities Asking which do you mean and Clarifying the parser's choice of something.)
+To deal with this situation, we may want the `Does the player mean...` rules, explained in the chapter on [Understanding]; and to change the way the story asks for clarification, see the two activities `Asking which do you mean` and `Clarifying the parser's choice of something`.)

 Names of things which contain prepositions can also be tricky because Inform misreads the sentences creating them: [Laura] shows how some awkward cases can be safely overcome.

-A more difficult case is to ensure that if we change the description or nature of something in play, then the names we understand for it adapt, too.
-"Understand... when..." can be all that's needed:
+A more difficult case is to ensure that if we change the description or nature of something in play, then the names we understand for it adapt, too. `Understand... when...` can be all that's needed:

 	Understand "king" as Aragorn when we have crowned Aragorn.